Create a report with journey analytics

-- You can analyze up to two years of data or up to fifteen million unique events.
+- You can analyze up to three years of data or up to twenty million unique events.
+If the report is configured where there's more than 20,000,001+ events, the date range window will reduce to one month.

 Create a journey report

-- In your HubSpot account, navigate to Reports > Reports.
+- In your HubSpot account, navigate to Reporting > Reports.

 - In the upper right, click Create report.

-- In the Build from scratch section, select Journey Reports.
+- In the Create reports from scratch section, select Customer Journey Reports.

 - In the left panel, click and drag Steps to the Stage [X] section.
-You can add up to seven stages that lead up to a goal or conversion point.
+Hover over the stage to view a description.
+You can add up to fifteen stages that lead up to a goal or conversion point.

 - If filtering is available for the property you selected, you can configure your step by clicking the filter filter icon.